 If you are a vegetarian or have any food allergies, the kitchen will meet your special needs.

 IS IT POSSIBLE TO USE WIRELESS INTERNET AT THE SCHOOL?

 Yes.
 There is a good wireless Internet connection around the school and in most of the rooms.
 It is a good idea to bring your own laptop/notebook, but otherwise the school has a computer room.

 WHAT CAN I DO IN MY SPARE TIME?

 You can use the school facilities such as the tumbling centre, indoor and outdoor swimming pools (you can also enjoy the hot sauna after swimming), outdoor adventure track, beach volley court, ballgames etc.

 You are also allowed to use the music room, where you can play various instruments.

 Most of our free time we spend in the living room where you can play board games, piano, guitar and mingle with the others.
-It is also possible to play table football and watch movies in the TV-room or classrooms
+It is also possible to play table football, table tennis and watch movies in the TV-room or classrooms